-The H8S/2368 Group are microcomputers (MCU) made up of the H8S/2600 CPU employing Renesas Technology's original architecture as their cores, and the peripheral functions required to configure a system.
+The H8S/2378 Group and H8S/2378R Group microcomputers (MCU) made up of the H8S/2000 CPU employing Renesas Technology original architecture as their cores, and the peripheral functions required to configure a system.

-The H8S/2600 CPU has an internal 32-bit configuration, sixteen 16-bit general registers, and a simple and optimized instruction set for high-speed operation.
-The H8S/2600 CPU can handle a 16-Mbyte linear address space.
+The H8S/2000 CPU has an internal 32-bit configuration, sixteen 16-bit general registers, and a simple and optimized instruction set for high-speed operation.
+The H8S/2000 CPU can handle a 16-Mbyte linear address space.

-This LSI is equipped with direct memory access controller (DMAC) and data transfer controller (DTC) bus masters, ROM and RAM, a 16-bit timer pulse unit (TPU), a programmable pulse generator (PPG), 8-bit timers (TMR), a watchdog timer (WDT), serial communication interfaces (SCI and IrDA), a 10-bit A/D converter, an 8-bit D/A converter, and I/O ports as on-chip peripheral modules required for system configuration.
+This LSI is equipped with direct memory access controller (DMAC and EXDMAC) and data transfer controller (DTC) bus masters, ROM and RAM, a 16-bit timer pulse unit (TPU), a programmable pulse generator (PPG), an 8-bit timer (TMR), a watchdog timer (WDT), a serial communication interface (SCI and IrDA), a 10-bit A/D converter, an 8-bit D/A converter, and I/O ports as on-chip peripheral modules required for system configuration.
 I2C bus interface 2 (IIC2) can also be included as an optional interface.

-A high-functionality bus controller is also provided, enabling fast and easy connection of DRAM and other kinds of memory.
+A high functionality bus controller is also provided, enabling fast and easy connection of DRAM and other kinds of memory.

-A single-power flash memory (F-ZTATTM) version is available for this LSI's ROM.
-This provides flexibility as it can be reprogrammed in no time to cope with all situations from the early stages of mass production to full-scale mass production.
+A single-power flash memory (F-ZTAT^{TM}) version is available for this LSI's ROM.
+The F-ZTAT version provides flexibility as it can be reprogrammed in no time to cope with all situations from the early stages of mass production to full-scale mass production.
 This is particularly applicable to application devices with specifications that will most probably change.